carbon-language/carbon-lang/llvm/docs/CodeReview.rst

 promptly to post-commit feedback and address it.
 Failure to do so is cause for the patch to be reverted.

+If a community member expresses a concern about a recent commit, and this concern would have been significant enough to warrant a conversation during pre-commit review (including around the need for more design discussions), they may ask for a revert to the original author who is responsible to revert the patch promptly.
+Developers often disagree, and erring on the side of the developer asking for more review prevents any lingering disagreement over code in the tree.
+This does not indicate any fault from the patch author, this is inherent to our post-commit review practices.
+Reverting a patch ensures that design discussions can happen without blocking other development; it's entirely possible the patch will end up being reapplied essentially as-is once concerns have been resolved.

-In addition, if substantial problems are identified, it is expected that the patch is reverted and fixed offline.
-Before being recommitted, the patch generally undergoes further review, including by the community member who identified the problem and, in cases where the patch triggered a hardware-specific buildbot failure, a community member with access to hardware similar to that on the buildbot that the patch previously caused to fail.
+Before being recommitted, the patch generally should undergo further review.
+The community member who identified the problem is expected to engage actively in the review.
+In cases where the problem is identified by a buildbot, a community member with access to hardware similar to that on the buildbot is expected to engage in the review.

 Please note: The bar for post-commit feedback is not higher than for pre-commit feedback.
 Don't delay unnecessarily in providing feedback.
 However, if you see